 Frederick C. Lowinger

 FRED LOWINGER, Senior Counsel in the Chicago office, has extensive experience in mergers and acquisitions, corporate finance and corporate governance.
-Mr. Lowinger was formerly co-head of the firm’s M&A practice area, head of the Chicago office’s Corporate group and a member of Sidley’s Executive Committee.
+Fred was formerly co-leader of the firm’s M&A practice area, head of the Chicago office’s Corporate group and a member of Sidley’s Executive Committee.

-In addition to his transactional practice, Mr. Lowinger frequently advises boards of directors and committees on governance, disclosure, fiduciary and other matters.
+In addition to his transactional practice, Fred frequently advises boards of directors and committees on governance, disclosure, fiduciary and other matters.